 You lump your research.
 You lump your investment.
 This makes it easy to capture the powerful economic circumstances that are unfolding now.

 Just investing in Germany is not enough.
 There are currently ten good value developed markets, Australia, Austria, France, Germany, Hong Kong, Italy, Japan, Norway, Singapore and the United Kingdom.
 Plus there are 12 good value emerging markets.
 You can easily create a diversified portfolio in each or all of these countries with Country Index ETFs.

-Investing in many stock markets through ETFs gives you opportunity in the second economic wave, a rising US dollar.
+Investing in many stock markets through ETFs gives you opportunity in the second pattern of the falling US dollar.
 Preserving the purchasing power of your earnings, savings and wealth requires currency diversification.

-The current strength of the US dollar is a second remarkable similarity to 30 years ago.
-The dollar rose along with Wall Street.
+The strength of the US dollar over the past five years is a second remarkable similarity to 30 years ago.
+In 1980, the dollar rose along with Wall Street.
 Profits came quickly over three years.
 Then the dollar dropped like a stone, by 51% in just two years.
 A repeat of this pattern is growing and could create up to 50% extra profit if you start using strong dollars to accumulate good value stock market ETFs in other currencies.